holepunchto/pear-docs/building-blocks/hyperdht.md

 #### **`const stream = node.announce(topic, keyPair, [relayAddresses], [options])`**

 Announces that users are listening on a key pair to the DHT under a specific topic.
-An announce does a parallel lookup so the stream returned looks like the lookup stream.
+An announce does a parallel lookup so the stream returned that looks like the lookup stream.

-Any passed options are forwarded to dht-rpc.
+Any passed options are forwarded to `dht-rpc`.

-> When announcing you'll send a signed proof to peers that you own the key pair and wish to announce under the specific topic.
-Optionally you can provide up to 3 nodes, indicating which DHT nodes can relay messages to you - this speeds up connects later on for other users.
+> When announcing, a signed proof is sent to peers that the peer owns the key pair and wishes to announce under the specific topic.
+Optionally up to 3 nodes can be provided, indicating which DHT nodes can relay messages to the peer - this speeds up connects later on for other users.
 >
 > Creating a server using `dht.createServer` automatically announces itself periodically on the key pair it is listening on.
-When announcing the server under a specific topic, you can access the nodes it is close to using `server.nodes`.
+When announcing the server under a specific topic, access the nodes it is close to using `server.nodes`.

 #### **`await node.unannounce(topic, keyPair, [options])`**